Παρουσίαση/Προβολή

 Course summary:

-The aim of the course is to explore the relationship between institutions and entrepreneurship in Southeast and Eastern Europe from the 17th century up until the early 20th century.
-Emphasis will be placed on the role of the entrepreneur as a factor of economic and social change both in the regions of Southeastern and Eastern Europe as a whole and in the city of Thessaloniki in particular.
+The aim of the course is to explore the relationship between institutions and entrepreneurship in Southeast and Eastern Europe and particularly the region of Thessaloniki from the 17th century up until the 20th century.
+There will be an examination of the role of the entrepreneur as a factor of economic and social change.

 Deliverables and evaluation